-A short-term car lease is an agreement between a driver and car leasing company that allows the latter to use the former’s car for a fixed amount of time, usually less than 18 months.
+A short-term car lease is an agreement between a driver and a car leasing company that allows the latter to use the former’s car for a fixed amount of time, usually less than 18 months.
 The hirer will make monthly payments during this period and will commit to a fixed contract of anywhere between 6-18 months.

-Usually short-term car leases are for fixed periods of time and cannot be sent back early without paying a penalty or early termination charge.
+Usually, short-term car leases are for fixed periods of time and cannot be sent back early without paying a penalty or early termination charge.
 They also cannot be extended.

-What are the Benefits of Short Term Car Lease?
+What are the Benefits of Short-Term Car Lease?